Logo

 Specific Weight and Particle Sizes

-Typical values for specific weights of biochar are 5-20 lb/cu ft (135-540 lb/cu yd, or 80-320 kg/cu m).
+Typical values for specific weights of biochar are 5-20 lb/cu ft (135-540 lb/cu yd, or 80-320 kg/m3) depending on moisture content and size of particles.

 For gardening applications, it is recommended to use particle sizes 2-6 mm and smaller (< 2mm), whilst larger particles (> 6 mm) can be used in soil reclamation and large-scale agriculture.